forward/capify-ec2/readme.md

   </tr>
 </table>

-You could then create a task in your 'deploy.rb' that will only be executed on the worker machine, like so:
+You could then create a task in your `deploy.rb` that will only be executed on the worker machine, like so:

 ```ruby
 task :reload_workers, :only=>{:worker=>true} do